-Guidelines for the final oral presentation and/or poster presentation
+Guidelines for the final poster presentation (if applicable)

-Use the same sections described above for the final written report, condensing them into the format of a powerpoint or a poster.
+Use the same sections described above for the final written report, condensing them into the format of a poster.
+The challenge is to be very clear and concise in order to convey the goals and outcome of the project to an audience of peers and faculty.